0b01010100/0b01010100/README.md

 ## About Me:

-I am a developer.
-I am most experienced in C++, C, and C#, with formal education in C, Python.
+I'm Into Low Level Programing and Game Development.
+I am most experienced in BASH, C++, C, C#, JSON, and CMake, with formal education in C++, C#, and Python.
 I am always working on a project, so feel free to look around.

 <h2>My Experience:</h2>
 <h4>Languages:</h4>